top of page

 IN WINES

-London - Private Function room at the Barley Mow
+London - Private Function room at the Prince Alfred, Bayswater

-Providing in-depth global wine knowledge supported by tasting 40 wines samples from around the world
+Providing in-depth global wine knowledge supported by tasting over 40 wines samples from around the world

-Exam taken on third Saturday at the end of the day
+Exam taken on Sunday 24th November at the end of the day

-Fees include: Study materials, use of tasting glasses, all wine samples, three days of WSET tuition with Luisa and WSET examination (plus globally recognised WSET certificate and lapel pin)
+Fees include: Study materials, use of tasting glasses, all wine samples, 18 hours of interactive WSET tuition with Luisa and WSET examination (plus globally recognised WSET certificate and lapel pin)

 VENUE